ivan-parnarev/E-Government/authentication/README.md

 * When you start the application there will be three users already created in the database, each user has:
     - First Name, Middle Name, Last Name and hashed userPin

+## Endpoints Overview

+### AuthenticationController
+- **Authenticate user**
+    - **Path**: `POST /authenticate`
-* Send a POST request to http://localhost:8081/api/v1/authenticate with user credentials(hashed userPin).
+    - **Description**: Receive post request with user credentials(userPin).
       The service will verify the user existence in the database and return a JWT token upon successful authentication, as well as Public Key to decrypt the encrypted  token

+## SWAGGER
+SWAGGER documentation is available when the application is working on port `localhost:8081/swagger-ui/index.html`.
+You can test the endpoints and read the documentation about the logic behind each endpoint.

 ## License